-Graduating students in the MFA in Illustration program are required to complete a master's thesis, in the form of an academic paper focusing on a specific aspect of illustration-its history, various applications, or current state.
-Students should select a topic whose research and composition is manageable within an 18-month period.
+MFA in Illustration candidates are required to complete a Qualifying Paper focusing on a specific aspect of illustration-considering the history, cultural context, and current state of the industry.
+Students should select a topic in an area of their particular interest.
+Research, composition, design, and presentation occur over a 12-month period.